How Many Cloves Of Garlic Are In A Tablespoon?

 Basic Garlic Conversions

-The amount of garlic you get from one clove in minced form is roughly one teaspoon.
+The amount of garlic you get from one garlic clove in minced form is roughly one teaspoon.
 We assume you’re working with plump, moist, fresh garlic that’s solidly medium in size.

 If the garlic you are working with is getting older and leathery, you might not get that much.
 You may need two or three dry garlic cloves for one teaspoon if you’re using smaller garlic or your bulbs have the smallest cloves.

-Comparatively, larger garlic cloves can easily make one tablespoon of minced garlic by themselves.
+Comparatively, larger garlic cloves can easily make one tbsp of minced garlic by themselves.
 Depending on the size of the bulb of garlic or the number of small cloves in your bulbs, you may need two or three garlic cloves per teaspoon.

 How to Measure Garlic